lrdelima/lrdelima/content/publication/example/index.md

 ---
 abstract: We study the minimal random walk introduced by Kumar et al (2014 Phys.
   Rev. E 90 022136).
-It is a random process on $\{0,1 \dots\}$ with unbounded memory which exhibits subdiffusive, diffusive and superdiffusive regimes.
+It is a random process on {0,1, ...} with unbounded memory which exhibits subdiffusive, diffusive and superdiffusive regimes.
 We prove the law of large numbers for the whole parameter set.
 Then we prove the central limit theorem and the law of the iterated logarithm for the minimal random walk under diffusive and marginally superdiffusive behaviors.
 More interestingly, we establish a result for the minimal random walk when it